cas-e/JetsProject/README.md

 max_connections(nodes) = (nodes^2 - nodes)/2
 ~~~

-Even for a small number like 10, we end up with 45 different connections between all the nodes.
+Even for a small number like 10, we end up with 45 different connections between all the nodes when we connect them maximally.

 So what did I learn?